Mammal: Digestive systems

 Herbivores have developed a diverse range of physical structures to facilitate the consumption of plant material.
 To break up intact plant tissues, mammals have developed teeth structures that reflect their feeding preferences.
-For instance, frugivores (animals that feed primarily on fruit) and herbivores that feed on soft foliage have low-crowned teeth specialised for grinding foliage and seeds.
+For instance, frugivores (animals that feed primarily on fruit) and herbivores that feed on soft foliage have low-crowned teeth specialized for grinding foliage and seeds.
 Grazing animals that tend to eat hard, silica-rich grasses, have high-crowned teeth, which are capable of grinding tough plant tissues and do not wear down as quickly as low-crowned teeth.
 Most carnivorous mammals have carnassial teeth (of varying length depending on diet), long canines and similar tooth replacement patterns.

 The stomach of even-toed ungulates (Artiodactyla) is divided into four sections: the rumen, the reticulum, the omasum and the abomasum (only ruminants have a rumen).
 After the plant material is consumed, it is mixed with saliva in the rumen and reticulum and separates into solid and liquid material.
 The solids lump together to form a bolus (or cud), and is regurgitated.
 When the bolus enters the mouth, the fluid is squeezed out with the tongue and swallowed again.
 Ingested food passes to the rumen and reticulum where cellulolytic microbes (bacteria, protozoa and fungi) produce cellulase, which is needed to break down the cellulose in plants.
 Perissodactyls, in contrast to the ruminants, store digested food that has left the stomach in an enlarged cecum, where it is fermented by bacteria.
-Carnivora have a simple stomach adapted to digest primarily meat, as compared to the elaborate digestive systems of herbivorous animals, which are necessary to break down tough, complex plant fibres.
+Carnivora have a simple stomach adapted to digest primarily meat, as compared to the elaborate digestive systems of herbivorous animals, which are necessary to break down tough, complex plant fibers.
 The cecum is either absent or short and simple, and the large intestine is not sacculated or much wider than the small intestine.